ROS2 Markers and Observability¶

 whose context is native:

-# Container path — assert all five
+# Container path — assert all six (allow path)

 grep -F 'PASS ros2-telemetry-active context=container' output.txt